bkg/django-spillway/README.rst

 Generic Views
 -------------
-Extends REST framework generic views with GeoJSON and KML/KMZ renderers for geographic data.
+Spillway extends REST framework generic views with GeoJSON and KML/KMZ renderers for geographic data.
 This includes pagination of features and all available spatial lookups/filters for the spatial backend in use.

 Renderers